-Let’s face it if you owe the IRS money you are screwed.
 You need to pay your IRS debt off immediately.
-Technically you don’t even have a choice because they will just garnish your wages until all of your debt is paid off.
-If you decide to work cash jobs to hide your money from the government then they will simply remove it from your bank account.
+Technically you don’t even have a choice because they’ll just garnish your wages until all of your debt is paid off.
+If you decide to work cash jobs to hide your money from the government then they’ll simply remove it from your bank account.
 If you bank account is empty, well then good luck.

 Student debt is on the rise and it’s here to stay for our generation.
 The harsh reality about student debt is that even if you feel that you need to claim bankruptcy in the future you will not be able to discharge your student loans.
 You can consolidate your student loans but at the end of the day they need to be paid off.